due-benchmark/du-schema/README.md

 ## Tokens layer

 The aim of the `documents_content` schema is to store outputs from external tools.
-Under the _tokens_layer_ property we store infotmation about tokens extracted from the document.
+Under the _tokens_layer_ property we store information about tokens extracted from the document.

 The data that is stored in the _tokens_layer_ is a list of tokens created from the document's text, positions of those tokens represented by bounding boxes, and, optionally, confidence scores of the OCR engine.
 What is more, it also stores information about pages of a document and lines of text.
 Each token is mapped to a line of text and document page where it appears.
 For each line and each page, a list of token identifiers is created.
 We also store information about bounding boxes for each page and each line of text.
 For more details please refer to descriptions in `schema/tokens_layer.json`.

 The main advantage of using _tokens_layer_, compared to hOCR, is easier parsing and the use of less disk space.